|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-- Fresh juices are going to make a superior martini and match the quality of the vodka.
+- Fresh juices are going to make a superior martini.
 For the pineapple, use a juicer or simply muddle a few chunks of the fruit, then strain out the juice.

-- Limes are much easier and the average lime yields between 1/2 and 1 ounce.
-Generally, you can get away with simply squeezing half of a lime directly into the shaker.
+- Limes are much easier, and the average lime yields between 1/2 and 1 ounce.
+Generally, you can simply squeeze one lime half directly into the shaker.

-- If you prefer, coconut milk can be used instead of water.
-It will increase the drink's calories and sugars, so it's not as healthy, but it will be delicious.
+- If you prefer, use coconut milk instead of water.
+It will increase the drink's calories and sugars, but it will be delicious.